 Sidney Poitier had adamantly refused to take the role of Porgy when offered it by Samuel Goldwyn because he felt it perpetuated stereotypes of blacks of a bygone era.
 However, he was convinced to accept the project by friends and colleagues because a refusal of a Samuel Goldwyn offer would probably have ended his career in films.

-Sammy Davis Jr. sings and acts the role of Sportin' Life in the film, but for contractual reasons his vocals could not be used on Columbia Records' soundtrack album because he had an exclusive contract with Decca.
+Sammy Davis, Jr. sings and acts the role of Sportin' Life in the film, but his vocals could not be used on Columbia Records' soundtrack album because he had an exclusive contract with Decca.
 Another legendary Sportin' Life, Cab Calloway, recorded his renditions of the songs for posterity, singing to the film's orchestral and choral tracks.
 Meantime, Davis released his own pop album in which he sang not only the songs of his own character, but many of Porgy's as well.
 The only commercial release of Davis' soundtrack recordings, in abridged form, is on the long out-of-print promotional LP Samuel Goldwyn Presents.

 For the film's screenplay, screenwriter N. Richard Nash simply converted much of the opera's sung recitative into spoken dialogue, although he did add several lines of his own.
 He even retained many of the same lines word-for-word.
 The recitative in "Porgy and Bess" is especially easy to turn into spoken dialogue because, unlike the main musical numbers, it closely follows the pattern of ordinary conversation, and does not rhyme.